Borel's rank theorem for Artin $L$-functions: Rational equivariant algebraic -theory spectra of number fields

 \section{Rational equivariant algebraic $K$-theory spectra of number fields}

-\Cref{thm:alg_QB_AL} is an algebraic Quillen-Borel theorem for Artin $L$-functions.
+\Cref{thm:alg_QB_AL} is an algebraic Borel's rank theorem for Artin $L$-functions.
 To prove \Cref{thm:main}, we need to identify the \emph{$G$-fixed point subspaces} in \Cref{thm:alg_QB_AL} with the \emph{$G$-equivariant homotopy groups} in \Cref{thm:main}.
-Algebraic $K$-groups of a ring $R$ are homotopy groups of the algebraic $K$-theory \emph{spectrum} $K(R)$ of $R$.
-For a $G$-ring $R$, its algebraic $K$-theory spectrum $K(R)$ has been constructed a \emph{genuine} $G$-spectrum by Merling and Barwick-Glasman-Shah in \cite{Merling_equivariant_K,Barwick_spectral_Mackey_I, BGS_spectral_Mackey_II}.
+Algebraic $K$-groups of a commutative ring $R$ are homotopy groups of the algebraic $K$-theory \emph{spectrum} $K(R)$ of $R$.
+For a commutative ring $R$ with a $G$-action, its algebraic $K$-theory spectrum $K(R)$ has been constructed a \emph{genuine} $G$-spectrum by Merling and Barwick-Glasman-Shah in \cite{Merling_equivariant_K,Barwick_spectral_Mackey_I, BGS_spectral_Mackey_II}.
 For simplicity, we will consider $K(R)$ only as a \emph{na\"ive} $G$-spectrum, i.e. a spectrum with a $G$-action, in this paper.
 The first step to prove \Cref{thm:main} is to rationalize the algebraic $K$-theory spectra of number fields.
-This is done by smash product with the rational Moore spectrum. \begin{defn} Let $A$ be an abelian group.
+As mentioned in \Cref{rem:htpy_coeff}, rational algerbaic $K$-groups of a ring $R$ are defined to be homotopy groups of $K(R)\wedge M(\Q)$, where $M(\Q)$ is the Moore spectrum for the rational numbers. \begin{defn} Let $A$ be an abelian group.
 The \textbf{Moore spectrum} of $A$ is the connective spectrum $M(A)$ such that

-\end{defn} \begin{rem} While the definition above uniquely determines the spectrum $M(A)$ up to weak equivalences, the assignment $A\mapsto M(A)$ is \emph{not} functorial. \end{rem} \begin{prop} Let $A$ be a $\Q$-vector space.
+\end{defn} \begin{rem} Here are some basic facts about Moore spectra: \begin{enumerate} \item While the definition above uniquely determines the spectrum $M(A)$ up to weak equivalences, the assignment $A\mapsto M(A)$ is \emph{not} functorial. \item From the additivity axiom of singular homology, we have $M(A\oplus B)\simeq M(A)\vee M(B)$ for any abelian groups $A$ and $B$. \item The Moore spectrum construction is \emph{not} monoidal in general.
+Using the K\"unneth Theorem for singular homology groups, one can check that $M(\Z/2)\wedge M(\Z/2)\not\simeq M(\Z/2),$ even though $\Z/2\otimes_\Z \Z/2\cong \Z/2$. \end{enumerate} \end{rem} \begin{prop} Let $A$ be a $\Q$-vector space.
 Denote its Eilenberg-MacLane spectrum by $HA$.
 Then the map $MA\to HA$ classifying $\mathrm{id}_A\in \hom(A,A)\cong [M(A),HA]$ is an equivalence.
 Consequently, for any field $\Lbb$ of characteristic zero, its Moore spectrum $M(\Lbb)\simeq H\Lbb$ is an $E_\infty$-ring spectrum.
 In addition, the Moore spectrum $M(V)$ for any $\Lbb$-vector space $V$ has a natural $H\Lbb$-module spectrum structure. \end{prop} \begin{proof} This is a standard result in rational homotopy theory, which essentially follows from a result of Serre (see below).
 We first show $M(A)\simeq HA$ for a $\Q$-vector space $A$.
 The universal coefficient theorem for stable homotopy groups and the flatness of $A$ as a $\Z$-module implies:

 It now follows from Serre's theorem on the finiteness of stable homotopy groups of spheres that